-The main purpose of the project customer survey was providing feedback about the usefulness of the experiment for the business.
+The main question in the survey of case study was about feedback and how useful was the experiment for the business.
 Over 85% (23 companies) stated that the experiment was useful or even very useful for the business.
-In three cases - over 10%, there was no specific answer, if the experiment was useful or not, but form the context of the response it can be assumed that it was in some way useful for the company.
-One company provided feedback that due to the experiment, they have successfully implemented the project and they were able to produce prototype for security and present it to potential customers.
+In 3 cases - over 10%, there was no specific answer, if the experiment was useful or not, but form the context of the response it can be assumed that it was in some way useful for the company.
+One company provided feedback that due to the experiment they have successfully implemented the project and they were able to produce prototype for security and present it to potential customers.
 For another business the experiment was a starting point to create a new research project.
 Last company that did not clearly specified if the experiment was useful or not stated that measurements were on the basic level, but the feedback from their business was positive, because it allowed them to safely invest in more expensive engineering plans to build better production facilities.
 Only in one survey there was no answer at all to this question.

-The companies also answered on achievements and follow-ups in terms of measurement results.
-In one case there was no answer provided and in four cases companies wrote "Not known", which is about 18%.
-Four companies stated that there are no plans for measurement continuation however they will keep the contact with IReC (15%).
-In six cases there were plans or possibilities for follow-up by extension research subject.
-In most of the cases the companies stated that the measurement results were very useful and had the influence on the shape of the product development process.
+Last question asked about achievements and follow-ups.
+In 1 case there was no answer provided and in 4 cases companies wrote "Not known", which is about 18%.
+Four businesses stated that there are no plans for follow-ups (15%).
+In six cases there were plans or possibilities for follow-up.
+The companies stated that it is great that they do have access to data.
+It was possible for them to create products or continue their own researches needed to develop more.
+In one case company did not want to share the information stating that it is confidential and it may not be accessed.

-According to 70% of the feedback received, questions and clarification requests raised during the Baltic TRAM project, was possible to address by local IReCs.
+For 70% of request that have been raised during Baltic TRAM it was possible to provide information throughout local IReCs.
 An IReC can be associated to universities, ARFs or companies.
-People at IReCs act as translators and matchmakers between companies with research challenges and makes "transfer happen".
-For the remaining 30% of the feedback received, the needed international expertise was identified and provided to companies, enabling knowledge transfer within the IReC Network.
-Network (IReCNet).
-The IReC network can be considered as a common marketing tool, knowledge exchange and service tool for the participating IReCs.
+People at IReCs acted as translators and matchmakers between companies with research challenges and made "transfer happen".
+For the remaining 30% international expertise were found and provided to companies.
+It enabled knowledge transfer by IReC Network.
+Network (IReCNet) is a complementary Lab & research infrastructure.
+Fitting to regional demand (Smart Specialisation) & tapping international expertise.
+The IReC network is a common marketing tool, knowledge exchange and service tool.